-Ronald W. Dennie, MD
+Ronald W. Dennie, M.D.

 Another market is athletes and sports enthusiasts.
-Most of us have heard about top athletes who consider some form of massage or bodywork as vital to their success and injury prevention.
+Most of us have heard about top athletes who consider some form of massage or bodywork as vital to their professional success and injury prevention.

 I have been playing on the PGA [Professional Golf Association] tour for 9 years.
 It is a tough road paved with hard work, dedication, victories and disappointments.
 Just one year into my career with the PGA, I began suffering from back pain.
 As time went on the pain intensified, forcing me to seek out help.
 I consulted with specialists from around the country and found only minimal and temporary relief.
 Eventually I sat down with several different neurosurgeons, reluctantly discussing my surgical options, feeling that I had reached my last resort.

-“Then 3 years ago during a tournament at the TPC Sawgrass, I was introduced to Kyle Wright.
+Then 3 years ago during a tournament at the TPC Sawgrass, I was introduced to Kyle Wright.
 I had heard of him from around the circuit from players such as Vijay Singh and Davis Love III and many others, as being the one to see for pain related issues.
 When he shook my hand and began to speak, I knew I had met someone truly amazing.
 He exuded a passion for his work like no one I had ever seen.
 He knew the human body and more importantly he knew golf and the relationship between the two.
 Prior to working with Kyle I questioned my future as a pro-golfer, fearful that pain would be the determining factor for the things I could do.
 Since working with Kyle, I feel like I have taken back control.
 Pain is no longer my main focus on the course, once again my game is.
 To golf is to fulfill a passion.
 To play on the PGA tour is to fulfill a dream.
 Thanks Kyle, for having such passion to help me meet my dream.

 I firmly believe you will be hard pressed to find this approach in many places in America.

 Unfortunately, I cannot guarantee how well you will do as a professional massage and bodywork therapist.
 Only you can determine how dedicated and hard working you will be.
 It takes work to get started and build a practice.
 But in truth, you are only limited by your imagination and willingness to work hard, along with the quality of your training.
-And of course, if you go into private practice, like any other business, you will need to develop your marketing and networking skills, which we will help get you started.
+And of course, if you go into private practice, like any other business, you will need to develop your marketing and networking skills, that we will help get you started on.

-One common choice of graduates is to develop a self-employed, private practice.
+One common choice of graduates is to develop a self-employed, Private Practice.
 With the right training and personal motivation to get the word out to potential Clients, this option affords you:

 Alternatively, you can work in a wide range of employment opportunities: